Tomorrowland (festival): Tomorrowland Winter

+Opposition

+From the very first edition, in 2019, opposition has been voiced against the festival's arrival in Alpe d'Huez.
+France Nature Environnement accused the event of "folie des grandeurs", while environmentalists denounced its impact on the environment.
+On the cultural front, the Auvergne-Rhône-Alpes region's financial contribution of €400,000 to the project raised questions, leading to a tribune supported by dozens of signatories from the cultural world.

+For the second edition, in 2022, the French militant movements PEPS (Pour une Écologie Populaire et Sociale) and Extinction Rebellion called for a demonstration in Bourg-d'Oisans against the festival during "La montée des Grelous ".

+On October 12, 2023, opponents of the festival got together and launched the Stop Tomorrowland Alpe d'Huez collective at a public meeting in Grenoble.
+Its members denounced "a festival with disastrous ecological costs, financially disproportionate, reserved for a public with (very) high purchasing power, adding noise and visual disturbance to an already overcrowded mountain".

+Ten days later, Pierre Janot, an ecologist regional consultant from the region Auvergne-Rhône-Alpes, publicly voiced his opposition to the festival, announcing that he had voted against a resolution granting a lump-sum subsidy of 50,000 euros to the commune of Alpe d'Huez, for the organization of the festival.

 Unite with Tomorrowland

-Tomorrowland has also organized Unite with Tomorrowland events in other countries, which serve as a satellite link to the main event in Belgium featuring live streams from the festival with synchronized effects, joined by in-person headliners.
+Tomorrowland has also organised Unite with Tomorrowland events in other countries, which serve as a satellite link to the main event in Belgium featuring live streams from the festival with synchronised effects, joined by in-person headliners.
 Unite with Tomorrowland currently operates in the United Arab Emirates, Germany, Spain, Lebanon, Taiwan, Malta, South Korea, Greece, and Israel.

 Incidents

+In 2015, the third edition of TomorrowWorld in Atlanta, GA was hit with bad weather.
+The festival site became inaccessible and the third festival day (Sunday) was subsequently cancelled for non-camping visitors.

-On the 29th of July 2017, the Unite event in Parc de Can Zam, Barcelona, Spain was cut short after the stage caught fire due to a "technical malfunction" causing over 22,000 people to be evacuated.
-Firefighters on the scene hypothesised that the fire was caused by a failed pyrotechnics display however this was never officially confirmed.
-Twenty five percent of the stage was destroyed and twenty people were treated for minor injuries or anxiety.
+On 29 July 2017, the Unite event in Parc de Can Zam, Barcelona, Spain, was cut short after the stage caught fire due to a "technical malfunction" causing over 22,000 people to be evacuated.
+Firefighters on the scene hypothesised that the fire was caused by a failed pyrotechnics display; however, this was never officially confirmed.
+Twenty five per cent of the stage was destroyed and twenty people were treated for minor injuries or anxiety.